Located inside the Harry Reid International Airport

 For information call (702) 455-7968 or email CCParks@ClarkCountyNV.gov

-Howard W. Cannon Aviation Museum is located in McCarran International Airport.
+Howard W. Cannon Aviation Museum is a joint project of Clark County Parks and Recreation and Department of Aviation and is located in Harry Reid International Airport.
 Visitors can observe the history of commercial and general aviation in southern Nevada, from the first flight in 1920 through the introduction of jets.
-The Museum's main exhibit is located above baggage claim with additional exhibits in ticketing, at the A, B, C and D gates, Terminal 2, North Las Vegas Air Terminal and the general and corporate aviation terminal operated by Signature Flight Support.
-There is also an exhibit displayed at the Henderson Executive Airport.
-Aviation buffs can park south of the airport on Sunset Road and tune their FM radios to 88.5 to follow the conversations between the pilots and flight controllers during take-offs and landings.
+The Museum's main exhibit is located above baggage claim with additional exhibits throughout terminal 1.
+There is also an exhibit displayed at the Henderson Executive Airport and North Las Vegas Airport.

 The Howard W. Cannon Aviation Museum shows a wide range of artifacts related to the history of aviation in southern Nevada.
 One is a red 1956 Ford Thunderbird convertible.
-While this may seem an unlikely choice for such a role at a major airfield, but from 1957 until 1968 one did exist at McCarran Airport.
+While this may seem an unlikely choice for such a role at a major airfield, but from 1957 until 1968 one did exist at what was McCarran Airport now known as Harry Reid International Airport.
 Owned and operated by George and Peg Crockett's Alamo Airways, the vehicle was a fixture around the airport.
 George Crockett founded McCarran as Alamo Airport in 1941.

 This vehicle is an exact duplicate of the original crash wagon, having been restored by the Imperial Palace from photographs supplied by Mrs. George Crockett.
 Once the restoration was completed, Mrs. Crockett presented the vehicle to the people of Clark County for display at the airport as part of the Howard W. Cannon Aviation Museum exhibits.

-This vehicle is a unique part of McCarran's and Southern Nevada's aviation history, and is now available for our many users to see and enjoy.
+This vehicle is a unique part of airports and Southern Nevada's aviation history and is now available for our many users to see and enjoy.
 We invite you to visit the exhibits at the museum when you are at the airport.
 The exhibits are open 24 hours a day, every day.
-The museum is a joint project of the Department of Parks & Recreation and the Department of Aviation.

 The field was designed by Robert Hausler.
 As an army pilot Hausler had flown over Las Vegas in 1918 en route from Los Angeles to Salt Lake City while scouting new air mail routes.

 Hausler designed the airport to Army Service and Aero Club in Southern California standards, and strongly advocated establishing a local air mail route.
-The fields was located about where the Sahara Hotel Band Casino parking lot is today, at the corner of Sahara and Paradise.
+The field was located about where the Sahara Hotel and Casino parking lot is today, at the corner of Sahara and Paradise.
 It was operated by Hausler, who leased the land until 1925.

 In 1925, Earl and Leon Rockwell bought the field.
 This proved fortuitous.
 Later that year, Harris Hanshue began negotiations with the Rockwells to bring his new airline, Western Air Express, to the field.
 The contract was signed, and Western Air Express started flying to Las Vegas on April 17, 1926.